bennn/dissertation/dissertation/scrbl/README.md

 - [ ] st sampling, try the worst-case bounds ... what if picked (N slowest) (N fastest) (N slow, N fast) ... what are the odds for that?
-      2020-12-15 well it can get quite bad, quadU fills the frame
+      2020-12-15 well it can get quite bad, quadU fills the frame 2020-12-16 ok theres more
+      - take5 tetris synth quadU quadT
+      - repeatedly take 10 samples of 10*n
+      - get average width of intervals, plot on a histogram
+      - show committee tomorrow
+- [ ] st zombie needs more analysis ... what know? what learned?
+      our TR data led to simple fixes ... late-neg, struct pred but vector contracts = no broad lessons call for better tool? (don't say tool, ask about size / number ... cite Grace "almost free")

+- [ ] st "big" blame, clearer about conclusions,
+      (a) basic transient works as expected for TR
+      (b) mixing optimal sometimes
+      (c) blame bad, useless?
+      anyway, the section lesson is NOT how to implement blame for your lang.
+- [ ] st "big" the lambda-dom checks are a serious model weakness, say how to fix ... new language with sequencing , prove simulation add to sec 7
+- [ ] st "big" some intuition for CM ... yes the labels are right but why do we care? maybe copy from chap 4

 - [ ] cd fig 46 unclear why checks must be there ... add example?
       also perhaps discuss casts vs checks
 - [ ] st sec 2 whats the idea here, what inference systems in bounds?